Splash Page > Home > Advice for Beginners for Business for IT

 Business rules integrate and align all the elements and business models of the corporation.
 Enterprise rules architecture ensures that the functional and structural components of the business rules required for the corporation to fulfill its business function will work, change, and last.

-Business rules management entails the business rules approach, business rule methodologies, best practices, rule harvesting, rule modeling, business rule engineering design objectives, enterprise architecture, enterprise rules architecture, rulebase architecture, terms glossaries, semantic modeling, business rule engines (BRE) and business rules management systems (BRMS)
+Business rules management entails the business rules approach, business rule methodologies, best practices, rule harvesting, rule modeling, business rule engineering design objectives, enterprise architecture, enterprise rules architecture, rulebase architecture, terms glossaries, semantic modeling, business rule engines (BRE) and business rules management systems (BRMS).

-BIZRULES is a registered trademark of BizRules.com.
-Copyright © 1999-2009 BIZRULES.
-All rights reserved.
-For further information email Info8@BizRules.com or contact us.
-Revised 08/09.
+BIZRULES is a registered trademark | Copyright © 1999-2012 BIZRULES.
+All rights reserved | e-email Sales2012@BizRules.com or contact us.
+Revised 06/2012

 Need to Prevent Brain Drain and Retain Knowledge?